 4. Managing Projects.
 And in the forth post, I’ll give you some battle-tested insights into making sure your projects go smoothly.

-Step One: How To Determine Your Outsourcing Needs
+Step One: How To Determine Your Product Launch Outsourcing Needs

 There are three questions to ask yourself to help you determine needs.